TencentARC/ArcNerf/docs/datasets.md

 - Use all camera and ray from center image plane to get a closely approximate common view point, which is close to object center, adjust cam/pc by this offset.
 - Norm cam and point by `scale_radius` to make them within a sphere with known range.
-- Filter point cloud by `pc_radius` and remove point outside
+- Filter point cloud by `pc_radius` and remove point outside.
-- Recenter cam and point by setting the filtered point cloud center as (0,0,0)
+- Recenter cam and point by setting the filtered point cloud center as (0,0,0).
-- Re-norm cam and point again to make cam on the surface of sphere with `scale_radius`
+- Re-norm cam and point again to make cam on the surface of sphere with `scale_radius` and obj is centered.

 We test and show that the method is robust to make the coordinate system such that object is centered at (0,0,0), cam is on surface with `scale_radius`.
 Only scale and translation is applied, do not affect the intrinsic.